 You’ve slaved and labored over your website, built it up from scratch and torn your hair out a million times because you missed a ‘/ ‘ symbol somewhere.
 It was a labour of love, and now it’s all done.
 So, now what?
 One of the most common questions we get on completion of the course is, “How do I get visitors to my website?”
 Usually, this is accompanied by the look of dawning horror as the person realizes the work has only just begun.

 Getting traffic to a freshly built website is always a challenge.
 People expect there to be a prescribed process or formula in place, so the last answer they want to hear is, ‘it depends’.

 Often it comes down to your niche, what you want people to do on your website, and whether you have budget to spend.

 There’s also the fact getting traffic back to your website is not enough.
-If traffic was all that mattered, all you need are some spambots.
+If traffic was all that mattered, all you would need were some spambots.
 What you need are customers, that is, visitors that will buy what you’re selling.
-Even if you run a lifestyle blog that isn’t explicitly selling anything, you need to have high-quality traffic you can leverage off, so when it does come to monetisation, you have the audience to work with.
+Even if you run a lifestyle blog that isn’t explicitly selling anything, you need to have high-quality traffic you can leverage off, so when it does come to monetization, you have the audience to work with.

 We call getting that initial demand ‘traction’.